 In a less serious scenario, your stock takes a massive drawdown.

 Good prospecting allows you to get invested in stocks that are less likely to be in these situation.
 However, it doesn’t totally prevent it.
 At the end of the day, you are not the owner-operator so there is always this risk here.

 Having this form of impairment when you are retired/unemployed, is a seriously bad situation.

 Unlike a portfolio of diversified funds such as an exchange traded fund (ETF), your stocks cannot make a comeback.

 They say that to build massive wealth, you concentrate.
 However, to protect your wealth, you diversify.

-At this point, I favor spreading my wealth into at least 15 individual stocks, if active stock investing is still my main wealth machine.
+At this point, I favour spreading my wealth into at least 15 individual stocks, if active stock investing is still my main wealth machine.
 Each position would be 6.66% of my wealth and a total impairment won’t result in a serious wealth impairment.

-From an entrepreneur perspective, this means that at some point, you should stop channeling what you earned from the business back into the business.
+From an entrepreneur perspective, this means that at some point, you should stop channelling what you earned from the business back into the business.
 If some business or legal risk brings down your business, you will lose a lot.

 3. If you are neither starting out or near the end

 Most people would exist somewhere at this stage in their life.